 When it comes to great condo interior design, there’s something about the combination of green and brown that makes the space appealing and relaxing.
 Green and brown make a wonderful pair because together, they evoke the arresting beauty of nature.
 Tress, grass, branches, leaves—these are just some of the soothing elements that can be found and seen in natural settings.

-A lot of small condo design ideas can definitely benefit from touches of green and brown.
+A lot of small condo design ideas ideas can definitely benefit from touches of green and brown.
 The color combination is calming, even as it opens up the space, much like the feeling you get in a country home.
 However, if the color combination is poorly executed, the effect can be chaotic and muddy.
 Make your space serenely beautiful with these 10 modern condo interior design ideas using green and brown tones.

 1. Highlight mint-colored walls with dark wood